naitzabez/Voron-2.4-150mm/150mm build/readme.md

 The side skirts hosts a single 6020 fan, and the skirts are intended to be used with a 290x290mm bottom panel.

+<B> Bugfixes: Right & Left skirt had a part that would print mid air, added a slope so that should no longer be an issue.
+2021-12-29 </B>

 Made by Sebbe#2647 on the Voron discord.